xbc4000/Lucid-Linux-Bash-Installer/README.md

-# Lucidlinux Install
+# Lucidlinux Scripts

-Install and configure archlinux has never been easier!
+Installing, configuring, and customizing archlinux has never been easier!

 You can try it first with a `virtualbox`